thouters/resourcepool/README.md

 ## 4. persistence
 **As a** devops engineer \
-**I want** the respo registry to be persisted to disk so that it survives restarts of the service.
+**I want** the respo inventory to be persisted to disk so that it survives restarts of the service.